itsSabbir/random-fact-generator/README.md

 The Random Fact Generator is a web application that provides users with random facts sourced from validated online platforms.
 It features web scraping, database integration, and AI-generated images.

+# NOTE: I will be pivoting to make this into an extension in the future.

 ## Current State

 The project is in its early stages of development.
 The foundational structure has been laid out, and several components have been implemented.